-ID = one-byte sensor ID code.

-jj = Number of bytes for this sensor.
+- ID = one-byte sensor ID code. - jj = Number of bytes for this sensor.
 The count includes ID, jj, and the trailing ;.
-The count is in 2 binary bytes with MSB first and LSB second.

-; = delimitor at the end of each sensor's data.
+The count is in 2 binary bytes with MSB first and LSB second. - <sensor_data> = binary data characters.
+The length of <sensor_data> = jj-4 bytes, and its contents are described below for each sensor. - ; = delimitor at the end of each sensor's data.